Frequently Asked Questions

 Should I buy a wood burning stove, a log burner or a multi fuel stove?

 People choose multi fuel burning stoves because they offer more versatility, being able to burn wood, anthracite coals and recycled pellets & briquettes.
-Despite being a slightly more expensive anthracite coal and some recycled fuels can produce more heat than wood and burn for longer (up to eight hours) reducing the need to refuel the stove.
+Despite being more expensive anthracite coal and some recycled fuels take up less space, can produce more heat than wood and burn for longer (up to eight hours) reducing the need to refuel the stove.

 What size (Kw output) stove should I buy?

-5kw stoves are the most popular and typically suitable for the average British lounge or lager rooms in a newer properties.
+5 kw stoves are the most popular and typically suitable for the average lounge or lager rooms in a newer properties.

-7- 8kw stoves are typically suitable for larger rooms in older properties or very large rooms in newer properties and open plan arrangements.
+7- 8 kw stoves are typically suitable for larger rooms in older properties and very large rooms or open plan arrangements in newer properties.

-When selecting your stove it should also be remembered for example a 5kw rating of a stove is normally only a "nominal" rating which is placed on the stove by the manufacturer.
-The controls on each stove, the amount of fuel you place in the stove and the type of fuel you choose to burn can all be used to customise the amount of heat your stove produces.
+When selecting your stove it should also be remembered that for example a 5 kw rating of a stove is only a "nominal" rating which is placed on the stove by the manufacturer.
+The air flow controls on every modern stove, the amount of fuel you place in the stove and the type of fuel you choose to burn can all be used to customise the amount of heat your stove produces.

-Many 5kw stoves can happily be used to produce only 3 - 4kw of heat on a regular basis without losing efficiency, simply by reducing the amount of fuel being burned or using a cooler burning wood.
-Equally, some 5kw stoves which have larger fire boxes can happily be used to produce 6 - 7kw of heat on a regular basis without losing efficiency, simply by increasing the amount of fuel being burned or using a warmer burning wood.
+Many 5 kw stoves can happily be used to produce only 3 - 4 kw of heat on a regular basis without losing efficiency, simply by adjusting their air flow controls, reducing the amount of fuel being burned or using a cooler burning wood.
+Equally, some 5kw stoves can happily be used to produce 6 - 7 kw of heat on a regular basis without losing efficiency, simply by adjusting their air flow controls, increasing the amount of fuel being burned or using a warmer burning wood.
 If you are unsure about what size of stove would best suite your home, please allow us to guide you.

 Will a wood burning stove save me money?